Bacon Curing Systems: From antiquity till now. Eben van Tonder 18 June 2021 (Revised 4 June 2023)

 – The Vecht’s Curing Method and Mild Curing by Henry Denny

 Henry Denny from Ireland invented a mechanical method of singeing pork and used refrigeration to achieve less salty bacon.
-His process was effectively copied by the Dutch Orthodox Jewish master cure, Aron Vecht who applied his curing method in New Zealand and Australia.
+His process was effectively copied by the Dutch Orthodox Jewish master curer, Aron Vecht, who incorporated this into the Oake’s system, retaining the use of sal prunella and yielding pale meat.
+His intention was not always to produce bacon as he was responsible for supplying what was called mess pork to the shipping industries.
+He used the system to create bacon also and established curing operations and bacon brands in New Zealand and Australia.
+He did not only copy but also made important progressions based on the use of refrigeration.

-Ladislav NACHMÜLLNER invented the first curing brine legally sold containing sodium nitrites in 1915 in Prague.
+The work thus far was focussing on an “indirect” formation of nitrite.
+Ladislav NACHMÜLLNER invented the first curing brine legally sold containing sodium nitrites directly in 1915 in Prague.
 The system was made popular around the globe by the Griffiths Laboratories.
 The direct addition of nitrites to curing Brines is covered in two chapters namely:

-- Chapter 12.03: The Direct Addition of Nitrites to Curing Brines – the Master Butcher from Prague
+- Chapter 15.03: The Direct Addition of Nitrites to Curing Brines – the Master Butcher from Prague.

-- Chapter 12.04: The Direct Addition of Nitrites to Curing Brines – The Spoils of War
+- Chapter 15.04: The Direct Addition of Nitrites to Curing Brines – The Spoils of War.

 – Grid Bacon